latest nhpb_banner 1__compressed2

 • Low income housing for seniors.

 • Receive referrals to financial aid, free food, and other support is available as well.
-More on programs from Gateway Community Action Partnership.

 Division of Social Services provides many resources to the low income.
 The county office can offer referrals to food pantries, offer cash grants from general assistance, and address medical needs from Medicaid as well as other government health care programs.
-They also process Gloucester County application for TANF and food stamps, among other services.
+They also process Gloucester County applications for TANF and SNAP food stamps, among other services.
 More on public aid in Gloucester.

 The Tri-County Community Action Partnership also serves people in Gloucester New Jersey and offers numerous options as well as financial assistance programs.
 Among other services and programs they offer the LIHEAP and Energy Assistance, Clothing and free Food.
 There is also government resources from Weatherization Assistance, WIC, and Housing programs.
 Call the agency at (856) 451-6330.